ETCCooperative/docs-ethercluster/docs/kubernetes.md

 ## Kubernetes Cluster

-Kubernetes both creats a highly-available cluster of computers connected together and automates distribution of containerized applications in an efficient way.
+Kubernetes both creates a highly-available cluster of computers connected together and automates distribution of containerized applications in an efficient way.

 From a high level, a Kubernetes cluster consists of two things: